-As at March 31, 2018, the Company had a \$1.105 billion credit facility with a syndicate of Canadian and American banks.
-The credit facility consists of a \$1.03 billion revolving production facility and a \$75 million revolving operating facility.
-At the end of the revolving period, being April 29, 2018, the revolving credit facility converts into a 366-day term loan if not renewed.
-The revolving facilities may be extended for a further 364-day revolving period upon the request of Whitecap, subject to approval by the banks.
+As at June 30, 2018, the Company had a \$1.105 billion credit facility with a syndicate of Canadian and American banks.
+The credit facility consists of a \$1.03 billion revolving syndicated facility and a \$75 million revolving operating facility, with a termination date of May 31, 2022.
+Prior to any anniversary date, being May 31 of each year, Whitecap may request an extension of the then current termination date, subject to approval by the banks.
+Following the granting of such extension, the term to maturity of the credit facilities shall not exceed four years.
 The credit facility provides that advances may be made by way of direct advances, banker's acceptances or letters of credit/guarantees.
 The credit facility bears interest at the bank's prime lending or bankers' acceptance rates plus applicable margins.
 The applicable margin charged by the bank is dependent upon the Company's debt to earnings before interest, taxes, depreciation and amortization "EBITDA" ratio for the most recent quarter.
-The bankers' acceptances bear interest at the applicable banker's acceptance rate plus an explicit stamping fee based upon the Company's Debt to EBITDA ratio.
-The credit facilities are secured by a fixed and floating charge debenture on the assets of the Company.
+The bankers' acceptances bear interest at the applicable banker's acceptance rate plus an explicit stamping fee based upon the Company's debt to EBITDA ratio.
+The credit facilities are secured by a floating charge debenture on the assets of the Company.
 In the second quarter of 2017, Whitecap repaid its \$372 million term loan facility with banker's acceptances under the Company's revolving production facility.

-The credit facility has two financial covenants, whereby the Company's ratio of Debt to EBITDA shall not exceed 4.00:1.00 and the ratio of EBITDA to interest expense shall not be less than 3.50:1.00.
+In the second quarter of 2018, as part of our annual credit facility review, the credit facility transitioned from a borrowing-based structure with lending capacity re-determined on a semi-annual basis, to a financial covenant-based structure with an extendible four year term governed by our existing financial covenants.
+The credit facility has two financial covenants, whereby the Company's ratio of debt to EBITDA shall not exceed 4.00:1.00 (1.74:1.00 as at June 30, 2018) and the ratio of EBITDA to interest expense shall not be less than 3.50:1.00 (15.99:1.00 as at June 30, 2018).
 The EBITDA used in the covenant calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items.
 The debt used in the covenant calculation includes bank indebtedness, letters of credit, and dividends declared.
-As of March 31, 2018, the Company was compliant with all covenants provided for in the lending agreement.
+As of June 30, 2018, the Company was compliant with all covenants provided for in the lending agreement.